-I’ve worked with museums and heritage organisations, sharing my expertise (e.g. Tate Modern, Shetland Amenity Trust, and Gawthorpe Textiles) and have also contributed to national and local BBC radio programmes on diverse topics such as the landscape of British knitting and the history of socks (e.g. BBC Radio 4 Woman’s Hour; BBC Radio 2 Drive Time; BBC Radio Scotland; BBC Radio Shetland; BBC Radio Lancashire).
-I’ve been an ambassador of Shetland Wool Week, my designs have featured on BBC television , and my website is archived by the British Library as part of its project to preserve national documentary heritage.
+I’ve worked with museums and heritage organisations, sharing my expertise (e.g. Tate Modern, Shetland Amenity Trust, and Gawthorpe Textiles) and have also contributed to BBC radio programmes on diverse topics such as the landscape of British knitting and the history of socks (e.g. BBC Radio 4 Woman’s Hour; BBC Radio 2 Simon Mayo show).
+I’ve been an ambassador of Shetland Wool Week, my designs have featured on BBC tv , and my website is archived by the British Library as part of its project to preserve national documentary heritage.

 My husband, Tom Barr, shares my love of the great Scottish outdoors, and is responsible for the beautiful photography you’ll find here.
-As well as taking pictures of my designs, Tom loves photographing the Scottish landscape and its people at work.
-He recently produced the much acclaimed book Shetland Oo which documents the work of wool in Shetland.
+As well as taking pictures of my designs, Tom loves photographing the Scottish landscape and its people at work and recently produced the acclaimed book Shetland Oo which documents the work of wool in Shetland.
 You can browse Tom’s photography, and purchase prints of his work in his online gallery.

 Bruce is the final, indispensable member of the KDD team.
 He’s our fun-loving labrador and enjoys running with Tom, walking with me, and swimming in Loch Lomond whenever he gets the opportunity.

 Regional design, regional manufacturing

 Everything we design and make is inspired by, and rooted in, the landscape that surrounds us.
 We are a small yarn producer, working with skilled manufacturers in the Scottish Borders, Donegal and Yorkshire, and a small publisher, creating books under our own imprint.
 Our books are beautifully made for us just down the road by Bell & Bain, our knitwear is expertly manufactured by William Lockie, and our photographic prints produced by Loxley Colour — both great local companies.
 From the wool we produce to the books we create, we are proud to support and promote regional manufacturing, creativity and design in many different contexts, and are proud members of Textiles Scotland.